kebede01/se_project_spots/README.md

 ## Project Description

-This project is aimed at achieving responsive webpage with a design in _FIGMA_.
+1. This project is aimed at achieving responsive webpage with a design in _FIGMA_.
 Flexbox, grid and media query were remarkable in making the webpage responsive.

 - Phones
   [(./images/demo/mobile-view.png)]
 - Tablets [(./images/demo/tablet-view.png)]
 - Desktops [(./images/demo/desktop-view.png)]

+2. I added form section that pops up on clicking edit button.

 ### Techniques used in the project